 Members of the Board participate in the long term incentive plan.
-In 2010, pursuant to the long term incentive plan, each non-management Director was allocated an annual award of 1,500 deferred stock units on the first business day following the 2010 Annual Meeting.
-Effective on the first business day following the 2011 Annual Meeting, each non-management Director will be allocated an annual award of \$90,000 of deferred stock units.
+In 2010, pursuant to the long term incentive plan, each non-management Director was allocated an annual award of 1,500 deferred stock units on the first business day following the 2011 Annual Meeting, each non-management Director will be allocated an annual award of \$90,000 of deferred stock units.
 If a non-management Director was first appointed to the Board after the Annual Meeting, his or her first annual award would have been pro rated.
 The 2010 annual awards of stock units were deferred until the Director's termination of service from the Board of Directors.
 At the Director's option, they may be paid at that time or further deferred for payment over a maximum of ten years.
 Each Director may defer all or a portion of his or her 2010 retainers and meeting fees into an interest account, which may, at the option of the Director, be distributed prior, upon or following the Director's date of termination.
-Each Director may also defer all or a portion of his or her 2010 retainers and meeting fees into additional deferred stock units, which are deferred until the Director's termination of service or, at the option of the Director's date of termination of service or deferred for payment prior to the Director's date of termination for five years or more after the year in which the units were deferred.
-Dividend equivalents are payable on 2010 deferred stock units in the amount and at the time that dividends are paid on Con Edison's common stock and are invested in additional deferred stock units were deferred in additional deferred stock units will be made in shares of Con Edison common stock.
-Effective July 1, 2010, the long term incentive plan equivalents granted to non-management Directors, be payable in a single one-time payment of whole shares (rounded to the nearest whole share) within sixty days following separation from Board service.
+Each Director may also defer all or a portion of his or her 2010 retainers and meeting fees into additional deferred stock units, which are deferred until the Director's termination of service or, at the option of the Director, further deferred for payment over a maximum of ten years following the Director's termination of service or deferred for payment prior to the Director's date of termination for five years or more after the year in which the units were deferred.
+Dividend equivalents are payable on 2010 deferred stock units in the amount and at the time that dividends are paid on Con Edison's common stock and are invested in additional deferred stock units or, at the Director's option, are paid in cash.
+All payments on account of deferred stock units will be made in shares of Con Edison common stock.
+Effective July 1, 2010, the long term incentive plan was amended to eliminate the interest account and to provide that cash compensation deferred into stock units, the annual stock units, and the dividend equivalents granted to non-management Di